 In the event of unusual events, such as the pandemic, automation allows librarians to work more efficiently, respond faster and stay focused on helping their patrons, instead of managing tedious technical adjustments.
 And, as solutions on the Ex Libris Higher Ed Platform are cloud-based SaaS products, upgrades and maintenance are cost-free and completely seamless.

 Libraries can proactively and automatically identify needs and make smarter, faster decisions, if they have the right library analytics solutions.
 This can impact acquisitions, borrowing, lending and much more, making them more efficient and accurate.

-Analytics underpins the Ex Libris Higher Ed Platform, allowing the library to perform different evaluations with a broad and in-depth perspective.
+Analytics underpins the Ex Libris, integrated library system Higher Ed Platform, allowing the library to perform different evaluations with a broad and in-depth perspective.
 For example, the library can evaluate course resource use (as measured through both loans and click-throughs), and then leverage this information in the automated Title Matching Fast (TMF) service for cost-effectively optimizing the library collection.

 Next: Agility and adaptation

 In our next blog, we will move on to the question of adaptive and agile technology, and what role it plays in the modern, dynamic library.

 For more on the topic of this blog series, read the full whitepaper “Five Questions That Can Elevate Your Library” here.